2020-21 Planning Guide

 Student Services is staffed with four full-time Guidance Counsellors, one part-time Guidance Counsellor and a full-time Student Services Secretary.
 Guidance Counsellors are available to provide personal, educational and career counseling.

-Our Work Experience teacher, Mrs. Behrens, also works with scholarships.
-She will provide information on scholarships, grants, bursaries and student loans.
-She is located in the library.
+Our Work Experience teacher, Mr. Zavaleta, also works with scholarships.
+He will provide information on scholarships, grants, bursaries and student loans.
+He is located in the library.

 Constable Jacobson, a member of the Calgary Police Service, is assigned to Churchill.
 She will assist students in a variety of ways, including legal advice, classroom presentations on numerous topics and one-to-one consultation with students.
 Constable Jaconson’s main role is to assist students and improve police and school communications.
 Her office is located the same hallway as Student Services.